mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 - AWS CLI configured with appropriate credentials:
    - Install the AWS CLI.
 For guidance, see AWS article [Installing or updating to the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
    - Set up an access key for AWS CLI via the AWS console > your profile (following login, click your username in the top right corner) > **Security credentials** menu > **Create access key**.
-   - Run `aws configure` in a terminal to store your AWS access key in your home directory, in a folder named `.aws`, in a file named `credentials`.
+   - Run `aws configure` in a terminal.
+This will automatically create a file named `credentials` in your home directory, in a folder named `.aws`.
+Store your AWS access key in the `credentials` file.
 This is needed so you can run AWS commands from your terminal.
 For more information, see AWS article [Configuration and credential file settings in the AWS CLI](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html).
 - Minimum service quotas:
   - vCPU limit: 64 (for m5.4xlarge instances)
   - Elastic IPs: 5